ysfalh/youssefallouah.com/index.md

 ---

 <p style="text-align: justify;">
-I am a final-year PhD student in Computer Science at <a href="https://www.epfl.ch/en/">EPFL</a>, the Swiss Federal Institute of Technology in Lausanne, working on trustworthy machine learning.
-My research interests include privacy, robustness, and unlearning, including within distributed and collaborative learning environments.
+I am a researcher working on trustworthy machine learning.
+My research interests include privacy, robustness, and unlearning, including within distributed settings.
+I completed my PhD in Computer Science at <a href="https://www.epfl.ch/en/">EPFL</a>, the Swiss Federal Institute of Technology in Lausanne.
-I graduated from <a href="https://www.polytechnique.edu/en/">Ecole Polytechnique</a> in Mathematics and Computer Science, and have also conducted research at <a href="https://www.amazon.science/">Amazon</a> and <a href="https://www.stanford.edu/">Stanford University</a>.</p>
+Before that, I graduated from <a href="https://www.polytechnique.edu/en/">Ecole Polytechnique</a> in Mathematics and Computer Science, and have also conducted research at <a href="https://www.amazon.science/">Amazon</a> and <a href="https://www.stanford.edu/">Stanford University</a>.</p>

 [//]: # (Text can be **bold**, _italic_, or ~~strikethrough~~.)